coq/stdlib-test/doc/sphinx/addendum/extraction.rst

    .. caution::

-      * The external function name :n:`@string` is not checked in any way.
+      * The external function name :n:`string` is not checked in any way.

       * The user must ensure that the C functions given to realize the axioms have the expected or compatible types.
 In fact, the strings containing realizing